openvinotoolkit/openvino/docs/IE_DG/protecting_model_guide.md

 Use `InferenceEngine::Core::ReadNetwork()` to set model representations and weights respectively.

+There are no possibility now to read external weights from memory for ONNX models.
-Note: Reading a ONNX model which uses weights saved in external files is not supported by `ReadNetwork(const std::string& model, const Blob::CPtr& weights)` overload.
+Function `ReadNetwork(const std::string& model, const Blob::CPtr& weights)`
+should be called with `weights` equal `nullptr` in such a case.

 @snippet openvino/docs/snippets/protecting_model_guide.cpp part1